Arriving at Darwin

 Crocodile attack – our neighbour’s story

-After returning to our camp we had a chat with our neighbors that just returned from fishing.
-They showed us all the fish caught by them, including my favorite Barramundi.
+After returning to our camp we had a chat with our neighbours that just returned from fishing.
+They showed us all the fish caught by them, including my favourite Barramundi.
 After talking with them, it turned out that a few days ago one of their friends almost ended up in the crocodile’s mouth.
-The saltie jumped up to the boat and grabbed the guy by the arm, but fortunately it did not manage to pull him into the water.
+The saltie jumped up to the boat and grabbed the guy by the arm, but fortunately, it did not manage to pull him into the water.

-Scary crocodile story telling is one of the common attractions in Darwin between locals.
+Scary crocodile storytelling is one of the common attractions in Darwin among locals.

 … And I had a plan to catch a barramundi – there is still time to change my mind.